isabelayepes/ai_studio/hw4/README.md

 # Demo and Explanation
 - [Demo Link]()
+- Model: ollama/deepseek-r1 locally hosted.
-- For the speech to text, the input `isabela.wav` is "Hello, this is the real Isabela on the speech to text function."
+- For the speech to text, the input `samples/isabela.wav` is "Hello, this is the real Isabela on the speech to text function".
+The output is that text which appears in the terminal after "Speech to Text:".
-- For the text to speech, for the server test, the input is "It works — Kokoro speaking!"
+- For the text to speech, for the server test, the input is text of "It works — Kokoro speaking!".
+And the output is the audio file `out/speech/kokoro_hello.wav`.
 - Then the CrewAI Demo the agent is provided with the backstory about me and prompted with the task:
 ```
 # ------------- Task -------------